-- 4.4.1 The transformation programme will reduce the cost of the RIBA's operations by creating a smaller organisation with a smaller property footprint. - 4.4.2 Any additional reserves will be planned into the budgeting cycle to fund emerging issues and opportunities.
-They will not be used to automatically grow the underlying costs of running the RIBA - 4.4.3 During the annual budgeting process, as part of the quarterly forecasting process, and through the procurement of goods and services, costs will be reviewed and interrogated to ensure ongoing value for money. - 4.4.4 Income generating areas will cover their fully allocated costs where possible. - 4.4.5 After the RIBA reaches a balanced budget any future surpluses will be used to invest in furthering the charitable objectives of the RIBA.
+- 4.4.1 The transformation programme has reduced the cost of the RIBA's operations by creating a smaller organisation with a smaller property footprint. - 4.4.2 Any additional reserves will be planned into the budgeting cycle to fund emerging issues and opportunities.
+They will not be used to automatically grow the underlying costs of running the RIBA, with a target surplus of 1-2% of total income. - 4.4.3 During the annual budgeting process, as part of the quarterly forecasting process, and through the procurement of goods and services, costs will be reviewed and interrogated to ensure ongoing value for money. - 4.4.4 Income generating areas will cover their fully allocated costs where possible. - 4.4.5 After the RIBA reaches a balanced budget any future surpluses will be used to invest in furthering the charitable objectives of the RIBA.
 The RIBA's trading subsidiaries can and should target profits that are then passed to the main charity through gift aid; however as a charity the RIBA should not increase reserves above those held for specific purposes, but should use them to achieve its purpose.